bitflipping-net/doctrina-lrs/README.md

 #### Command line/VS Code (RECOMMENDED)
 Follow these steps to get your development environment set up:

-  1. Within the `.\src\` directory, restore required packages by running:
+  1. Within the root directory, restore build and restore:
      ```
-     dotnet restore .\Doctrina.sln
+     dotnet build .\src\Doctrina.sln
      ```
-  2. Next, build the solution by running:
+  2. Start the server:
      ```
-     dotnet build .\Doctrina.sln --no-restore
+	  dotnet run --project .\src\WebUI --urls=http://localhost:5000/
 	  ```
-  4. Next, within the `.\src\WebUI\` start the server by running:
-     ```
-	  dotnet run
-	  ```
-  5. Launch [http://localhost:5000/](http://localhost:5000/) in your browser to view the React SPA

-  6. Launch [https://localhost:5001/xapi/about](https://localhost:5001/xapi/about) in your browser to view the xAPI about resource

-#### Visual Studio
-Follow these steps to get your development environment set up:
-1. Open the `Doctrina.sln` inside the `src` folder.
-2. Hit `F5` or `CTRL+F5` to start from WebUI.csproj
-3. Launch [https://localhost:44393/](https://localhost:44393/) to see Blazor application.
-4. Launch [https://localhost:44393/xapi/about](https://localhost:44393/xapi/about) in your browser to view the xAPI about resource
+  3. Launch [http://localhost:5000/xapi/about](http://localhost:5000/xapi/about) in your browser to view about resource.

-5. Try posting a statement

 ### Testing
 After following the steps for setup, do the following to run the `lrs-conformance-test-suite`